bnb-chain/bsc/perf/README.md

 ```
 To analysis the mutex, you call download the profile and analysis it with pprof.
 ```
-go tool pprof http://localhost:6060/debug/pprof/mutex
+//to look at the holders of contended mutexes go tool pprof http://localhost:6060/debug/pprof/mutex
 ```